-Surgeon General says everyone should carry opioid antidote
+Surgeon general says everyone should carry opioid antidote

 Breaking News Emails

-Anybody who knows someone at risk of an opioid overdose should be carrying naloxone all the time, Surgeon General Dr. Jerome Adams said Thursday.
+Anybody who knows someone at risk of an opioid overdose should always carry naloxone, the anti-overdose drug, Surgeon General Dr. Jerome Adams said Thursday.
 He said his office was working with manufacturers and insurance companies to help make it possible.

 At the same time, the National Institutes of Health announced a near-doubling of its budget for opioid addiction research, and the Food and Drug Administration commissioner said his agency would do more to stop the import of illicit opioids.

-Plus, a bill to give the FDA more powers to regulate how opioids are packaged, and to help states treat and rehabilitate people with opioid addiction, is moving its way through the Senate.
+A bill to give the FDA more powers to regulate how opioids are packaged, and to help states treat and rehabilitate people with opioid addiction, was also moving through the Senate.

-It sounds like a lot is happening all of a sudden to fight the opioid crisis.
-But while each announcement is welcome, experts said, there’s still not a whole lot to turn wishes into action right away.
+It may sound like a lot is suddenly happening to fight the opioid crisis.
+But while each announcement is welcome, experts said, it will still be difficult to create action right away.

 Adams said he wanted to make it possible for just about everyone in some communities to be carrying naloxone, a drug that can reverse an opioid overdose almost immediately.